0100101101011010/food/_posts/2019-03-17-creamy-cauliflower-cheese-bake.md

 ## Instructions

-1. Steam cauliflower until tender.
-I used my Instant Pot's STEAM function (3 min @ high).
+1. Steam cauliflower until fall-apart tender.
+I used my Instant Pot's STEAM function (5 min @ high).
 1. While you let the cauliflower cool, add butter and flour to a medium saucepan on medium heat and whisk together.
 1. When thoroughly mixed, add milk and turn heat down to low.
 Whisk frequently until sauce thickens.
 1. Stir in two-thirds of the cheese and turn off heat.